vishkid84/Portfolio-milestone-project/README.md

 ### Structure

 The next part was to identify the best way to layout these sections.
 From my research, I came to the conclusion it would be best to place them based on relevance.
-To understand this bit, I talked to a couple of people who have been part of the recruitment team in my company.
+To understand this bit, I talked to a couple of people who have been part of the recruitment team in my company to understand the priorities.
 As part of the interview with them, I also created cards for each section and asked them to order them based on what they would be looking for first.
-Based on this, I created the wireframe.
+Based on all this, I created the wireframe.

 ### Skeleton